 Since then, Mrs. Lundblad has enjoyed teaching piano lessons full time for the past sixteen years.
 She plays professionally at events such as weddings, banquets, benefits, and in churches around the Twin Cities.
 She also co-founded the Association of Professional Piano Instructors (APPI) with Sue Ruby and Kathy Smith, which strives to unite Twin Cities’ piano instructors and put on student events in the Metro Area.
 She is currently a member of the Association of Professional Piano Instructors, National Guild of piano instructors, Minnesota Music Teacher’s Association, and Music Teacher’s National Association.
 Mrs. Lundblad teaches in her home studio in North Branch and at Maranatha Christian Academy in Brooklyn Park, Minnesota.
 Current and past students have played in master classes, done well at competitions and other events, have performed Senior Recitals and have been offered college piano scholarships.

-At home, Mrs. Lundblad enjoys playing outside with her husband and two boys, ages five and three.
-She also enjoys reading, cooking, drinking coffee, hiking, and kneeboarding (in the summer, of course!)
+At home, Mrs. Lundblad enjoys playing outside with her husband and two boys, ages nine and seven.
+She also enjoys reading, cooking, hiking, and kneeboarding (in the summer, of course!)